rkgIITBh/data-structures.github.io/HTML/BSTanalysis.md

 <p align="center">
 <img src="../images/averageCaseBST.jpg">
 </p>
-Consider how the next insertion occurs.
+Consider how the subsequent insertion occurs.
 - The root node will be probed in any case.
 - If left subtree of the root is probed for <i>i+1</i> insertion then path length is <i>1+P(i)</i>
 - If right subtree of the root is probed for <i>i+1</i> insertion then path length is <i>1+P(n-1-i)</i>